-For fiscal 2013, the Compensation Committee established three specific corporate performance measures, namely revenue, gross margin and backlog.
-The performance measures were applicable in the same manner to all of our executives, including the NEOs.
-The Compensation Committee set target amounts and minimum funding thresholds with respect to each performance measure, requiring that the Company achieve the minimum threshold set for each measure, in order for any funding to occur relative to that measure.
-The performance measures and their relative weightings, target amounts and minimum funding thresholds for fiscal 2013, as well as the actual performance measures attained and their respective weights, were as follows:
+For fiscal 2014, the Compensation Committee established three specific corporate financial performance measures, namely operating expenses, gross profit and net dollars into backlog, and one corporate strategic objective, namely implementation of a CRM platform across the entire Company.
+The performance measures and strategic objective were applicable in the same manner to all of our executives, including the NEOs.
+The Compensation Committee set target amounts and minimum funding thresholds with respect to each financial performance measure, requiring that the Company achieve the minimum threshold set for each measure, in order for any funding to occur relative to that measure.
+The Compensation Committee further required that the strategic objective must be fully completed in order to fund 100% at target and there would no partial funding below or incremental funding above the target.
+In addition, the Compensation Committee determined that there would be no funding on the strategic objective unless at least one of the financial performance measures had met its threshold to fund.
+The performance measures and strategic objective and their relative weightings, target amounts and minimum funding thresholds for fiscal 2014, as well as the actual performance measures attained and their respective weights, were as follows: